-Spain was widely criticized for its performance against France in the quarterfinal, and Fabregas went on to say that his team put in a much-improved performance against its Iberian neighbor.
+Spain were widely criticised for their performance against France in the quarter-final, and Fabregas went on to say that his team put in a much-improved performance against their Iberian neighbours.

 "The other day we were not good, and now we're winning the supporters back.
 We have to repeat history.
 We have become much better; we controlled the game in extra time."

-Spain will discover its opponents for the final after Thursday's match between Germany and Italy.
+Spain will discover their opponents for the final after Thursday's match between Germany and Italy.